garmin/whisk/README.md

     bitbake all-targets

-This will build all of the default targets for all of the currently selected products.
+This will build all of the default targets for the currently selected product.

 If you want to build a specific recipe for a specific product, be aware that whisk puts each product into it's own [multiconfig][].
 So, if you want to build